en

 If the house search is imminent, it is good to know the rights and duties of the person concerned, in particular what cooperation he/she must provide to the criminal proceedings authorities.
 The evidence seized in the house search may be crucial to the outcome of the criminal proceedings.

-Initiation of criminal proceedings
+Initiation of criminal prosecution

-Criminal proceedings begin with the issuance of the charge.
+Criminal prosecution begin with the issuance of the charge.
 It is necessary to submit a complaint against the decision to begin the criminal proceedings within three days.
 This complaint can play a key role in whether or not the accused is eventually brought to trial.

 An outline of the complaint must be submitted within the three-day period.
 However, its grounds may be supplemented within a certain granted time period provided to the accused, particularly after the accused can study his criminal case file and/or, discuss the the charge and the contents of the file with his defense attorney who then prepares a detailed grounds for complaint.